Executive Presence is considered essential to effectively perform in leadership roles.

 - Vision for leadership

-- Strong speaking skills: Voice tone, clear articulation, grammatical speech conveying competence, credibility,
+- Speaking skills: Voice tone, articulation, grammatical speech conveying competence,

 - “Presence”, “bearing”, “charisma” including assertiveness, humor, humility,

 - Ability to sense audience engagement, emotion, interests

 Executive presence can be cultivated with Image Management, noted Harrison Monarth.

 He advocated self-marketing tactics including:

 – Maintaining a compelling personal “brand” to influence others’ perceptions and willingness to collaborate,